images

 Hearing stories of queer women’s relationship with the spaces they are surrounded by is an attempt to give back a piece of the universal public space to them and to enhance the importance of actively hearing out their understanding of it.
 As a minority, lesbians - and women more generally - have had to fight hard for their access to public space.
 Their stories and deep instinctive associations with space offer a rich and subtle peek into their analysis and experience of the streets of Berlin.

-Exhibited in Rights of Way at Onomatopee, Eindhoven, the Netherlands
+2020 Exhibition Rights of Way at Onomatopee, Eindhoven, the Netherlands

 The research was supported by IHLIA LGBTI Heritage and Spinnboden Lesbenarchiv und Bibliothek Berlin